Glossary and Orientation Guide

 Containment

 The ability to hold activation without impulsively escalating, suppressing, or collapsing.
+It is metabolized intensity.

 Co-Regulation